emran-shaikh/TutorsPool/replit.md

 - Backend (Express): http://localhost:5174

 ### Environment Variables
 Development configuration is in `.env.local`.
-For production, use Replit Secrets.
+For production, use Replit Secrets or Vercel Secrets.

 **Important**: Never commit real API keys or secrets.
 The app works with JSON storage by default.